wigging/wigging.github.io/_posts/2019-08-04-exponential-sums.md

 ---
-title: Exponential sums
+title: Exponential Sums
 ---

-Examples of plotting exponential sums with Python.
+Exponential sums are an area of math represented by a series with terms that are complex exponentials.
+These types of sums are related to Fourier analysis and number theory.
+Plotting exponential sums produces various designs based on the type of input function.

 An exponential sum is represented by the following equation